 - Move to the city of your dreams

-- Move close to your family or friends
+- Move closer to your family or friends

-- Be able to purchase a primary home by a lake/city center, etc
+- Be able to purchase a primary home by the water (lake or seaside, etc.)

 - Be able to purchase a vacation home

-- Take a vacation in Paris [insert city of your dreams for a vacation]
+- Take a vacation in your dream destination

 - Increase your credit score